-It is very rare that utility bills are included in rent payments.
-It is important to understand when considering a tenancy that utility services are not included and to factor this into your budget.
+It is rare that utility bills are included in rent payments.
+It is important to understand when considering a tenancy whether utility services are included and to factor this into your budget.
 Utility services include gas, electricity and water, as well as optional extras such as a telephone line, broadband and TV.
 Which bills are and are not included with your rent will be set out in your tenancy agreement.

 Arranging utility services do when you move in